-French Observational Study of Patients with Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma in Real-World Settings
+French Observational Study of Patients With Chronic Lymphocytic Leukemia Or Small Lymphocytic Lymphoma in Real-World Settings

-Last updated: October 25, 2024
+Last updated: November 25, 2025

 Sponsor: French Innovative Leukemia Organisation

-Overall Status: Active - Recruiting
+Overall Status: Active - Not Recruiting

 Phase